These are a few of the answers.

 For me it is mostly the experience of being away from civilisation and all the pressures, hustle-bustle and responsibility.
 I like the feeling of being in the bush, and especially on wilderness backpacks, being totally reliant on my own skills, knowledge and preparation.
 But I also have interests in history, photography, aboriginal art, etc. And I like a nice day (or several) out with my closest friends.

-The challenge, the scenery, the camaraderie, the exercise AND THE LACK OF BOGANS :-)
+The challenge, the scenery, the camaraderie and the exercise

 I walk to escape a built environment, for time by myself (even if walking with others), to go somewhere I haven’t been before that isn’t going to be full of people, to see different places and environments and just get away from life for a bit.
 Exercise is an added bonus.